KospY/BasSDK/Components/ThunderRoad/HolderEventLinker.md

 # Holder Event Linker
+*(If you have not yet already done so, go read the [event linkers](https://kospy.github.io/BasSDK/Components/ThunderRoad/EventLinker.html) wiki page!
+This page only lists and explains the event trigger options on this event linker!
+It will not explain how to use the event linker.)*

 Holder event linkers can be attached to Holder components of any type; rack holders, quivers, sheathes, or body holsters are all applicable holders to attach this linker to.
 There are only four events for this event linker:
 - **OnSnap** triggers the event when an item is added to the holder *(But only if the holder is not filled!)*
 - **OnSnapFull** triggers the event when an item is added to the holder and fills it entirely